jhutson2/randommunchies/README.md

 Purpose

-Creating a forum for families in Polk County, FL to share resources that help them raise and care for children with autism spectrum disorder.
+Creating a way for people to have more of a variety of recipes based on what they have at home.

-Features
+Features:

 User should be able to sign up with Facebook.
 User should be able to search for recipes based on ingredients entered and also create recipes and add a photo to the recipe created.

 How

-Controllers
+Controllers:

 Recipe
 ApiRecipe